Rebecca Pidgeon: Personal life

 Pidgeon is married to American writer and director David Mamet, whom she met while appearing in his play Speed-the-Plow at the National Theatre, London.
-Mamet was married to actress Lindsay Crouse at the time.
-After beginning a relationship with Pidgeon, Mamet divorced Crouse in 1990 and married Pidgeon in 1991.

 Pidgeon and Mamet have two children, actress Clara and Noah, in addition to Mamet's two older children, Willa and Zosia.

-Pidgeon, who was born to a non-practising Christian family, has converted to Mamet's Jewish faith.
+Pidgeon, who was born to a non-practising Christian family, is a student of yoga as taught by B.K.S.
+Iyengar.

 She holds dual American/British citizenship.